granule-project/granule/source/Repl/README.md

 ```
 #### :show <term\> (:s)
 <a id="show"></a>
-Show the AST for a given term in the REPL state
+Show the Def for a given term in the REPL state
 ```
 Granule> :l Nat.gr
 S:\Documents\Research\granule\StdLib\Nat.gr, interpreted